Hardware requirements

 Note not all drives with the same USB revision have the same real-world speeds.
 If you have the option of choosing your memory stick for a fast Frankenwallet, I recommend going to USB UserBenchmark to look for the highest possible read/write bandwidth.

-Size of drive: a 32 GB is more than adequate as long as you intend only to support the Cardano CLI or a secured light wallet.
+Size of drive: 32 GB is adequate as long as you intend only to support the Cardano CLI or a secured light wallet.

-- 8+ GB for a sparse Ubuntu desktop partition
+1. 15+ GB for a standard Ubuntu desktop partition

-An SSD drive attached over SATA would be required to run a node wallet effectively in the Frankenwallet.
+An SSD drive attached over USB would be required to run a node wallet effectively in the Frankenwallet.
 Required sizes, at the time of site last update:

-We hope to provide estimates for other blockchain environments as soon as we can test them: in the meantime you are welcome to make suggestions here.
+Estimates for other blockchain environments will emerge as soon as maintainers can test them: in the meantime you are welcome to make suggestions about other configurations to support.

-Note this is not essential (since you can install from optical media, TFTP boot server, etc.) but most people will want to use one.
-Only 8GB capacity is needed, and the slowest ones on the market will be fine for this purpose.
+This is not essential — since you can install from optical media, TFTP boot server, etc. — but typical admins will find it easiest to use one.
+Only 8GB capacity is needed (still; as of 2026), and the slowest memory sticks on the market will be fine for this purpose.

 If you have a made-for Windows PC — whether it runs Windows, Linux or both — you can skip to the next section. 😎